lpsinger/userguide/README.rst

 ===================================

 This Git repository contains the source code for the LIGO/Virgo Public Alerts User Guide.
-For the latest HTML edition of the User Guide, visit http://emfollow.docs.ligo.org/.
+For most recently released HTML edition of the User Guide, visit http://emfollow.docs.ligo.org/.

 We welcome feedback and suggestions.
 To report an issue related to the User